jtanium/asdf-claude-code/README.md

 1. **Automatically integrates with ASDF-managed Node.js/npm** - If you have Node.js installed via ASDF, the plugin will use it automatically
 2. **Downloads the official package** - Installs `@anthropic-ai/claude-code` from npm
 3. **Creates isolated installations** - Each version is installed in its own directory under `~/.asdf/installs/claude-code/`
-4. **Provides a wrapper script** - Creates a `claude-code` executable that properly sets up the Node.js environment
+4. **Provides wrapper scripts** - Creates both `claude-code` and `claude` executables that properly set up the Node.js environment
+5. **IntelliJ plugin compatibility** - The `claude` symlink ensures compatibility with IDE plugins that expect the shorter command name

 ## Configuration